kubernetes-sigs/karpenter/designs/drift.md

 ## 🔑 In-place Drift

-Some machine settings that are generated from the fields in the Provisioner and AWSNodeTemplate could be drifted in-place.
+Some machine settings that are generated from the fields in the Provisioner and ProviderRef could be drifted in-place.
 For example, Kubernetes supports editing the metadata of nodes (e.g. labels, annotations) without having to delete and recreate it.
 If a user adds a new distinct key-value pair to their Provisioner labels, Karpenter could simply add the label in-place, without having to rely on the [standard deprovisioning flow](https://karpenter.sh/preview/concepts/deprovisioning/#control-flow).
 The same would be possible if a user adds a new distinct key-value pair to their AWSNodeTemplate tags.
-Yet, in-place tagging may fail as there are tag limits on EC2 instances.
+Yet, in-place tagging may fail as there are tag limits on AWS EC2 instances.

 Since each CRD field comes with different use-cases, and the standard deprovisioning flow is to replace machines that have drifted, any special cases of in-place drift mechanism will need to be separately designed and implemented as special deprovisioning logic.
 For initial design and implementation, Drift will only replace machines, and in-place drift can be designed in the future.

-Notes

-* Add Examples of Reasonable Static Drift